 When you visit our website, we may track non-personally identifiable information to administer the website and analyze its usage.
 Examples of information we may track include, your internet protocol (IP) address, the browser or computer you’re using, the pages you view on the website, the items you click within the website, the state or country from which you access the website, and the date and time of your visit, or the name of your internet service provider.

 In the course of business, we may share personal information with third parties who help us deliver products, services, and content to you or to accelerate or enhance your experience with us.

 We use reasonable physical, electronic, and procedural safeguards that comply with federal standards to protect and limit access to personal information.
 This includes device safeguards and secured files and buildings.

 Please note that information you send to us electronically may not be secure when it’s transmitted to us.
 We recommend that you do not use unsecure channels to communicate sensitive or confidential information (such as your Social Security number) to us.

-If you are a California resident and would like to exercise the rights granted to you under the California Consumer Privacy Act, or CCPA, please review our Privacy Notice for California Residents and complete one of the forms below:
+If you are a California resident and would like to exercise your rights under the California Consumer Privacy Act (CCPA) or the California Financial Privacy Act (CalFIPA), please review the information below and fill out the corresponding form.

 Exercise your privacy rights under the CCPA (click here to review our CCPA notice) and submit a request: